What's Happening

 JHI Spring Lecture - Hunting for the Ghosts of Galaxies

-Posted on: 8 March 2021
+Posted: 8 March 2021

-Understanding exactly where, when, and how galaxies formed or acquired their stars is a key goal of astrophysics.
+Event Date:: 22 April 2021 Understanding exactly where, when, and how galaxies formed or acquired their stars is a key goal of astrophysics.
 Dr. Mark Norris explores how a combination of computer simulations, large observational surveys and a few bright ideas are allowing us to pick apart the light of galaxies to work out how and when their stars were formed.

 MHT telescope at Alston Observatory.
 Image credit: Mark Norris